Making the most of MEDEA

 - A snapshot analysis by an experienced dialect coach highlighting particular sound shifts to listen out for

 - A short monologue from the play ‘Medea’ by Liz Lochhead (click here for monologue text)

-- @2-3 minutes of free flow speech where the speaker talks about the roots of their dialect and where you can analyse the tune and rhythm in more detail
+- @2-3 minutes of free flow speech where the speaker talks about the roots of their dialect allowing you to hear rhythm and tune more detail.

-The ‘Dialects in Performance’ section is also designed to help you embody an accent – the text of each monologue is attached to the recording so you can try them for yourself.
-Watch the mouth shape of each actor – how might it differ from your own? and note the time each monologue takes (timings are visible on each clip for reference).
-Every dialect and accent has its own innate energy and speed – Scouse, for example, can be really quick – so consider recording the monologue in your own dialect first and then comparing it with the original.
+‘Dialects in Performance’ section is also designed to help you embody an accent – the text is attached to the recording so you can try the monologues for yourself.
+Observe the mouth shape of each actor – how might it differ from your own? and note the time each monologue takes (timings are visible on each clip for reference).
+Every dialect and accent has its own innate energy and speed – Scouse, for example, can be really fast – so consider recording the monologue in your own dialect first and then comparing it with the original.
 If you are slower or faster than the sample, consider adjusting your speed to find the flow and energy of the new accent.